 Item used is Red Supplement.

 Three Health Flowers have been chosen at once; you can do this with your R1 equivalent.
 Each of these has a Fire value of one, totalling three.
 The effect box in the middle highlights three Fire icons to reflect this.
 This means I have unlocked a single effect: Synth Quality +5.
 This effect applies when this Supplement is used in OTHER items, rather than to this item directly (in this case, it is simply called Quality +X instead).

 At the bottom, you’ll note Choose Quantity.
+This is how many items you can use before you are forced to complete the synth.
 This amount goes up as you level up; do note the picture was done at level 86.

 Now note that the three yellow dots at the bottom are filled; this means that this item has met the minimum requirement of three items, and can thus be synthed now (without cramming more materials in).
 You are not mandated to choose materials outside the initial material loop if you don’t want to; you can complete this item with a few flowers and zero water.

 Each of the material loops has a label.
 Loops labeled with effect will always appear in the effect list at the bottom right upon activation.
 On other items, there may be multiple nodes labeled as effect 1; this means you can overwrite what you have in effect 1’s slot for something better.
 Quality will apply to the item immediately.
 Traits will unlock trait slots, so traits take effect on the item.

 - Effect 1 / 2 / 3 4 (may apply when using as synth item, may only apply during use in battle, depends on effect)

 - Role (Applies to equipment, more on this later; Hexagon shape)